 In any dispute between you and us, the Medical Group, or Kaiser Foundation Hospitals, each party will pay their own fees and costs.
 These include lawyers' fees and advocates' fees.

 Notice that Member Handbook is binding on members

-The terms of this Member Handbook are binding on you when you choose to enroll in the Kaiser Permanente Medi-Cal Plan.
+The terms of this Member Handbook are binding on you when you choose assignment to Kaiser Permanente through Santa Clara Family Health Plan.